VinayVeerappaji/Tyre-sales-Management/README.md

 Download the the required packages which are in package folder
 (Visual Studio automatically recommends)

 ### More Details
+The screenshots for the above project has been added to [DEMO](https://github.com/VinayVeerappaji/Tyre-sales-Management/tree/master/DEMO)
-You can find detailed information regarding the project in the report file along with the screenshots of UI.
+You can find detailed information regarding the project in the report file.